makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 # Abstract

-* Understanding emotion expressed in language has a wide range of applications,
-  * empathetic chatbots to detecting harmful online behavior
+* Understand emo for eg empathetic chatbots or detecting harmful online behav
 * large-scale datasets with a fine-grained typology
   * adaptable to multiple
-* We introduce GoEmotions, the largest manually annotated dataset of
+* We introduce GoEmotions, the largest manually annotated dataset
   * 58k English Reddit comments, labeled for 27 emotion categories or Neutral
   * We demonstrate the high quality of the annotations via Principal Preserved Component Analysis